-- Vision, aims and program objectives as per Article 8.0; - The Sport System Assessment as per Article 5; - The Athlete Pathway as per Article 5.1; - The Education Pool as per Article 6; - The process for how Educators are recruited, trained, assessed, accredited and reaccredited as per Article 7; - The resources needed to deliver as per Article 7.2.
+- Vision, aims and program objectives as per Article 8.0; - The Sport System Assessment Analysis as per Article 5; - The Athlete Pathway as per Article 5.1;

+- The Education Pool as per Article 6; - The process for how Educators are recruited, trained, assessed, accredited and reaccredited as per Article 7; - The resources needed to deliver as per Article 7.28.2.

-A summary of the Education Program shall be published on Signatories' websites.
-The summary shall include any mandatory Education requirements and specify which groups these requirements apply to.
+Alt is recommended that a summary of the Education Program shall be published on Signatories websites.
+The summary shall include any mandatory Education requirements and specify which groups these requirements apply towebsite.

-[Comment to Article 8.4: Whilst not mandatory to use, WADA will provide a template as part of its Code Implementation Support Program that can be used by Signatories to summarize their Education Program.]
+[Comment to Article 8.4: Whilst nota mandatory to use requirement, WADA will provide a template as part of its Code Implementation Support Program that can be used by Signatories to summarize their Education Program.]